Nullable type

 Nullable types are a feature of some programming languages which allow a value to be set to the special value NULL instead of the usual possible values of the data type.
 In statically typed languages, a nullable type is an option type, while in dynamically typed languages (where values have types, but variables do not), equivalent behavior is provided by having a single null value.

 NULL is frequently used to represent a missing value or invalid value, such as from a function that failed to return or a missing field in a database, as in NULL in SQL.
-In other words NULL is undefined.
+In other words, NULL is undefined.

 Primitive types such as integers and Booleans cannot generally be null, but the corresponding nullable types (nullable integer and nullable Boolean, respectively) can also assume the NULL value.
-This can be represented in ternary logic as FALSE,NULL,TRUE as in three-valued logic.
+This can be represented in ternary logic as FALSE, NULL, TRUE as in three-valued logic.

 Example

 An integer variable may represent integers, but 0 (zero) is a special case because 0 in many programming languages can mean "false".
-Also this doesn't give us any notion of saying that the variable is empty, a need for which occurs in many circumstances.
+Also, this does not provide any notion of saying that the variable is empty, a need that arises in many circumstances.
 This need can be achieved with a nullable type.
 In programming languages like C# 2.0, a nullable integer, for example, can be declared by a question mark (int? x).
 In programming languages like C# 1.0, nullable types can be defined by an external library as new types (e.g. NullableInteger, NullableBoolean).

 A Boolean variable makes the effect more clear.
-Its values can be either "true" or "false", while a nullable boolean may also contain a representation for "undecided".
+Its values can be either "true" or "false", while a nullable Boolean may also contain a representation for "undecided".
 However, the interpretation or treatment of a logical operation involving such a variable depends on the language.